ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/plugins/analyzer-generators.markdown

 # Plugins : Analyzer Generators

-To add your custom analyzer, one must implement the `AbstractAnalyzerGenerator` class and provide logic when your custom analyzer should be used.
+To add a custom analyzer, one must implement the `AbstractAnalyzerGenerator` class and provide logic when your custom analyzer should be used.

 {CODE plugins_7_0@Server\Plugins.cs /}